DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-checkout-tutoriais.md

 ![Anti fraud status]({{ site.baseurl_root }}/images/checkout/tutoriais-checkout/checkout-status-antifraude.png)

-### Courier Freight and Services
+### Correios Freight and Services

+<aside class="warning">Correios (post office) shipping service currently unavailable.
+If a request with this shipping option is sent, you will receive a return with error 400 and the message: "The shipping service by post is unavailable."
+If you use the service on your payment links or checkout pages, change the shipping type to the other available options.</aside>

 In this area you can configure the available freight options in your Store.
 On the Information section about Freight, there's an explanation more detailed about the kinds of available freights on the Cielo Checkout.
-There's also on the Courier freight area, a freight calculator for queries (this calculator displays the freight value of each kind of freight registered for a given weight and locality)
+There's also on the Correios freight area, a freight calculator for queries (this calculator displays the freight value of each kind of freight registered for a given weight and locality)

 ![Courier Freight]({{ site.baseurl_root }}/images/checkout/tutoriais-checkout/checkout-frete-correios.png)